Apply for the Master of Nursing Science (MNSc) through the Christchurch campus in 2018Apply Now

 Information for new applicants

-Applications for 2018 are now open.
+Apply now for 2018.
 The Centre for Postgraduate Nursing Studies welcomes your questions about the Master of Nursing Science programme at any time.

 Contact the Programme Administrator: